Learn about the best automotive CRM software options and their primary use cases in our independent editorial review for automotive companies.

 Here are key metrics to include in a campaign performance report:

-Setting up CRM reporting is quite simple, provided you have the proper data required for the metrics you’d like to measure.
-We’ve provided a step-by-step breakdown using HubSpot CRM as an example.
-Of course, the exact process will vary among platforms, so you can refer to this as a universal guide that will be applicable to most mainstream CRM software options.
+Setting up CRM reporting is quite simple if you have the data required for the metrics you’d like to measure.
+We’ve provided a general breakdown of how to create a report using Salesforce Essentials as an example.
+Of course, the exact process will vary among platforms, so you can refer to this as a general guide that will be applicable to most mainstream CRM options.

-Otherwise, you can save your metrics to a dashboard to continuously track activity in real time.
+When the correct people have access to the report, add it to your CRM dashboard, where your software may prompt you to choose an existing dashboard or create a new one.
 Unlike a CRM report, a CRM dashboard is more straightforward in presenting data since it’s meant to be viewed at a glance.
-We delve more into that in our guide to CRM dashboards.
+We delve more into that in our guide to CRM dashboards, where we teach you how to create a dashboard like the one below:

 CRM software is a sales tool, but the value of CRM reporting is not limited to sales teams, nor should it be.
 CRM reporting provides a holistic view of how a business is performing.
 Thus, it’s important for various departments across an organization to have access to these reports so they can make decisions that will ultimately benefit their team and the business at large.